Design Critique at Duo

 Duo's 30 person design team had no systematic critique practice.
 Some squads had informal design reviews, but for a team this size, the absence of structured peer feedback was holding us back.
 Critique and design review are considered tablestakes for mature design teams—yet we had none.

-COVID's shift to remote work intensified the isolation.
+A shift to remote work intensified the isolation.
 With no in-person activities, designers had limited visibility into each other's work, social connections were weakening, and opportunities for meaningful feedback were inconsistent.

 When I transitioned into a DesignOps role, I immediately saw this as a systems design opportunity.
 Rather than add another meeting to calendars, I could research what designers actually needed and prototype a solution that prioritized both connection and craft elevation.